Shakeskeyboarde/argser/README.md

 ## Commands

 The `argser.command` function accepts an optional arguments array, and a variable number of command names.
-If the first arg matches one of the command names, it returns the matched command name, and an arguments array with the command removed.
+If the first argument matches one of the command names, it returns the matched command name, and an arguments array with the command removed.

 ```ts
 const [command, commandArgs] = argser.command(['foo', '--help'], 'foo');